If you’ve come across “Area 51 raid” or saw the phrase trending all over social media this past weekend, you might be wondering what’s…

 GetSmarter’s acquisition by 2U was announced in May.
 In a press release sent to Ventureburn today, GetSmarter said the deal would accelerate growth and enable it to offer in demand career opportunities.

-“We now have an even stronger base from which to realise our full potential globally, which will only further enhance confidence in the broader South African technology ecosystem,” GetSmarter CEO and founder Sam Paddock (pictured left) said in the release.
+“We now have an even stronger base from which to realise our full potential globally, which will only further enhance confidence in the broader South African technology ecosystem,” GetSmarter CEO and founder Sam Paddock (pictured right) said in the release.

 GetSmarter R1.4-billion acquisition is one of the biggest for a South African startup